 For the purpose of this article, I’ll use the word energy as a metric for your attention.
 Whenever you focus on something you give it mental energy.
 This energy is cumulative.
 If you’re obsessing over something you’re afraid of, you give it more energy, making it bigger in your mind.
 Whatever you focus on, expands.

-You might say this energy doesn’t really exists.
+You might say this energy doesn’t really exist.
 And I agree with you.
-I made it up. 😀 But it’s a useful tool for thinking about certain problems.
+I made it up.
+But it’s a useful tool for thinking about certain problems.
 How can something that doesn’t exist be used as a tool?
 Ever heard of math?
 Math doesn’t exist in nature.
 You can’t point to a number 7 in nature, or a quadratic equation.
 They even named the square root of -1 the imaginary number.
 Go figure.
 But you can use all of it as a tool to solve practical problems.

 Now, let’s define your personal power as the ability to create the life you want.
-Your have great personal power if you manage your energy well, but it diminishes greatly when you abuse it.
+You have great personal power if you manage your energy well, but it diminishes greatly when you abuse it.

 Common abuses of personal power